mh-cbon/ggt/README.md

 [generator]

-    One of slicer, chaner, mutexer, http-provider.
+    One of slicer, chaner, mutexer, http-provider, http-consumer.

 [...types]
     A list of types such as src:dst.